Choosing an AWS analytics service - Choosing an AWS analytics service

 AWS ML infrastructure supports all of the leading ML frameworks.

-AWS Deep Learning AMI
+AWS Deep Learning AMIs

 Platform services